Squamous cell carcinoma of the skin

 The risk of squamous cell carcinoma of the skin spreading may be higher if the cancer:

 - Involves the mucous membranes, such as the lips.

 - Occurs in a person with a weakened immune system.
 Examples of things that might cause a weakened immune system include having chronic leukemia or taking medicine to control the immune system after an organ transplant.

 Most squamous cell carcinomas of the skin can be prevented.
 To protect yourself:

-Some companies also sell protective clothing.
-A dermatologist can recommend an appropriate brand.
+- Wear protective clothing.
+Wear dark, tightly woven clothes that cover arms and legs.
+Wear a wide-brimmed hat that shades your face and ears.
 Don't forget sunglasses.
-Look for those that block both types of UV radiation — UVA and UVB rays.
+Look for those that block both types of UV radiation, UVA and UVB rays.

-Examine your chest and trunk and the tops and undersides of your arms and hands.
-Examine both the front and back of your legs and your feet, including the soles and the spaces between your toes.
+Look at your chest and trunk and the tops and undersides of your arms and hands.
+Look at the front and back of your legs and your feet.
+Look at the bottom of the feet and the spaces between your toes.
 Also check your genital area and between your buttocks.